scrapy/scrapy/docs/topics/email.rst

     .. method:: send(to, subject, body, cc=None, attachs=())

-        Send email to the given recipients
+        Send email to the given recipients.
+Emits the :signal:`mail_sent` signal.

+        If :setting:`MAIL_DEBUG` is enabled the :signal:`mail_sent` signal will be emmited and no actual email will be sent.

         :param to: the e-mail recipients
         :type to: list